 What Is Clergy Sexual Abuse and How Does It Happen?

-Stephanie Dickrell and Dr. David Pooler, PhD
+Stephanie Dickrell and David Pooler, PhD

-This interview by Stephanie Dickrell of SC Times with researcher Dr. David Pooler, PhD details what clergy sexual abuse is, what happens, who is at risk, and how can it be prevented.
+This interview by Stephanie Dickrell of SC Times with researcher David Pooler, PhD details what clergy sexual abuse is, what happens, who is at risk, and how can it be prevented.
 It also presents professional research findings on clergy sexual misconduct.

 #ChurchToo: How Can We Prevent the Abuse of Women by the Clergy?